knmoriwaki/cosmoglint/DOCUMENTATION.md

 Other options:
 - `--gpu_id`: GPU ID to use (default: 0).
 - `--seed`: Random seed for reproducibility (default: 12345).
-- `--param_dir`: Path to a directory containing the parameter file of max ids.
+- `--param_dir`: Path to a directory containing the file of maximum normalized SFR for each mass bin (default: None).
 - `--gen_both`: If set, generate both real and redshift space data.
-- `--redshift_min`, --redshift_max: Minimum and maximum redshift range for the mock data.
+- `--redshift_min`, `--redshift_max`: Minimum and maximum redshift range for the mock data.
 - `--logm_min`: Minimum log halo mass for selecting galaxies.
 - `--threshold`: Minimum SFR threshold for emission line generation.
 - `--mass_correction_factor`: Multiplier applied to halo mass before galaxy generation (default: 1.0).
 Useful if calibration is needed.